 The EWA Extension comprises three sections.
 Section 1 extends between Hirst Road and Woodland Drive which is currently under construction.
 Section 2 as proposed is from Woodland Drive to Lookout Road, and Section 3 as proposed is from Lookout Road to Frank Sound Road.
-The corridor for Sections 2 and 3 is gazetted as an approximate 10-mile-long (16 km), 160-foot-wide (49 m), roadway from Woodland Drive, in Bodden Town, to Frank Sound Road in North Side.
-At its eastern end, the gazetted roadway also includes an 80-ft-wide (24 m) southern connecter road.
+Sections 2 and 3 will involve the construction of an approximately 10-mile-long (16 km), 160-foot-wide (49 m), multi-lane highway from Woodland Drive, in Bodden Town, to Frank Sound Road in North Side.
+At its eastern end, the proposed route includes an 80-ft-wide (24 m) southern connecter road, and at its western end, the proposed route will connect to Section 1 of the EWA.
+The footprint of this 10-mile-long new road may result in the direct disturbance of up to 174 acres (70 hectares [ha]) of terrestrial habitat with the potential indirect disturbance of a larger area.
+This larger area is the focus of the EIA.

-1.1.2 Need for the Project
+1.1.2 Purpose and Need

 The Cayman Islands are made up of three independent islands: Grand Cayman, Little Cayman, and Cayman Brac, situated in the Caribbean Sea west of Jamaica and south of Cuba.
 Grand Cayman, at roughly 76 square miles (mi2) (197 square-kilometres [km2]) is the largest of the three islands having a population of over 69,000 people, representing roughly 97% of the total Cayman population.
-The geography of the Cayman Islands is unique, being extremely flat with its highest elevation being 71 ft.
-(21 m) above sea level.
+The geography of the Cayman Islands is unique, being extremely flat with its highest elevation being 71 ft (21 m) above sea level.

-The Cayman Islands are facing increasing challenges from climate change and sea level rise; particularly, to infrastructure in low lying coastal areas.
+Climate change and sea level rise are challenges the Cayman Islands are facing, particularly in low lying coastal areas and are very much an issue for its infrastructure.
 Existing coastal roads are especially vulnerable and without an alternative travel corridor, portions of Grand Cayman become isolated during a major storm, such as during Hurricane Ivan.
 Elevating roads has become a standard flood abatement measure; however, doing so requires more right-of-way, which can be a constraint when residential and commercial properties are directly adjacent to the roadway.
 Transportation resilience is critical for the stability and safety of the population.
 It will be a major evaluation criterion in the EIA document for all alternatives including the no-build.